semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_roco_inverse.jpg "Rotates Corners Inverse")

-- **Step4** Do the inverse of the auxiliart/helper move in step2 (Y')- this just gets the flipped corners back to their initial position: `U'`
+- **Step4** Do the inverse of the auxiliary/helper move in step2 (Y')- this just gets the flipped corners back to their initial position: `U'`

 ![alt text](cube_roco_u_inverse.jpg "Rotate Upper Layer Inverse")

 If you look carefully, with these 4 steps we executed the commutator `X Y X' Y'` of two operations.
 And because these operations almost commute, we undo most of the changes to the cube, except the ones involving common elements of X and Y in the top layer - the rotated corners.
 And that is exactly what we wanted!

-This formula can be applied to generate all sort of algorithms that modify only a few parts of the cube.
-And it is fairly simple, the only creative part is to come up with the first sequence of operation (the useful moves), which make a slight change in the top layer.
+This formula can be applied to generate all sorts of algorithms that modify only a few parts of the cube.
+And it is fairly simple, the only creative part is to come up with the first sequence of operations (the useful moves), which make a slight change in the top layer.

 ### SwEd

 ![alt text](cube_swed_full.jpg "Swap Edges")

 Another example would be swapping edge cubelets, moving three of the edges in the upper layer (permute them in a cycle), without changing their orientation.
-Let's call algorithm this SwEd (from Swaping Edges - and in this case specifically upper layer, front-right-back edges).
+Let's call this algorithm SwEd (from Swapping Edges - and in this case specifically upper layer, front-right-back edges).

  - **Step1** The useful moves (let's call it X) - in this case is swapping a pair of edge cubelets in the top layer (edge1 swapped with edge2).
 Again, here we don't care about messing up the bottom layer.
 A possible sequence would be applying the following 7 twists: ` M S D S' D' D' M' `